semhoun/slim-skeleton-mvc/README.md

 - Set `var` folder permission to writable when deploy to production environment
 - Default login/password is *admin*/*admin*
-- To generate Doctrine entities:`php bin/entities_generator.php`
+- To generate Doctrine entities:`./bin/entities_generator.php`
   :warning: *Delete all entities before re-generate to update entities.*